-Higher Education study
+Higher Education study including higher apprenticeships.

 The course is more likely to benefit applicants already working in the industry, however each candidate will be assessed on previous experience and qualifications including:

 To cover tuition fees, loans are available from the government.
 You may also get support towards your living costs.
 The amount you can borrow depends on where you live and your household income.
 There is also extra support for those with special circumstances, for example, if you have children or adult dependants, a disability, long-term health condition, mental-health condition, or specific learning difficulty such as dyslexia or dyspraxia.
 Please be aware that unless expressly stated, the cost of your course is for a single year only.

 There are a number of United Colleges Group policies which directly affect Higher Education students.
 Please see all related policies below.
 For further United Colleges Group policies, please see the link below in the footer of our website or click this link.